jdm/teahouse/README.md

 * generalize facing direction animation state updates
 * split spawn_sprite into events to spawn each kind of entity
 * pathfinding support for multi-tile entities
+* give up on pathfinding if it's taking too long (max # of attempts?)